 - Comes with physical symptoms that are frightening or hard to settle on your own.

 Therapy offers a confidential space to understand what is happening, make sense of patterns, and find practical ways forward.
-Anxiety, including the physical side of anxiety, is one of the most treatable mental health concerns.
+Anxiety, including the physical side of anxiety, often responds well to appropriate support.

 If you are in crisis or feel unable to keep yourself safe